nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 Then you can deploy an ARender previewer and give it rendition URLs as the environment variable `renditionHostEnv`.

 {{#> callout type='info' heading='ARender previewer behavior'}}
-ARender previewer owns in its cache a session corresponding to the t-uple user, document and blob.
+ARender previewer owns in its cache a session corresponding to the t-uple user, document and blob.</br>
 You'll need to ask for a new session if the previewer crashes (action 1. on [chart](#functional-flow)).
 {{/callout}}